horticulture-kid/yangLAB/content/post/post1.md

 Welcome!
 This is home page of yang lab, NJAU.

-Most information about our lab can be found [here](https://liuxslab.netlify.com/research/), if you find anything you are interested in, please feel free to contact us.
+Most information about our lab can be found [here](http://nx.njau.edu.cn/info/1055/2633.htm), if you find anything you are interested in, please feel free to contact us.

-BTW, welcome graduate or undergraduate students to contact Professor Liu:
+BTW, welcome graduate or undergraduate students to contact Professor Yang:

-* email: <liuxs@shanghaitech.edu.cn>
+* email: <updating soon.edu.cn>
-* Phone: 20684520
+* Phone: 123456
-* Address: L building A406 of ShanghaiTech.
-University
+* Address: NJAU

 Happy May Day,

-*Shixiang*
+*wangzhen*